rixx/books.rixx.de/src/reviews/robert-a-heinlein/have-space-suit-will-travel.md

   date_read:
   - 2020-06-01
   rating: 4
+related_books:
+ - book: diane-duane/so-you-want-to-be-a-wizard
+   text: The Young Wizards series has in general a very similar tone and content to this book.
+ - book: diane-duane/high-wizardry
+   text: Within the Young Wizards series, the exploration of galactic space is strongest, and perhaps most similar to this book, in High Wizardry.
 ---

 I usually avoid classic sci-fi: I've had mostly negative run-ins, where books had aged badly and either didn't interest